drfrog666/backend-technical-test/README.clay.md

 in playground you can set up table u need with sequelize db:migrate

+you will also need to replace the google and openmap keys in playground\routes\locations.js and playground\client\src\App.js

 then run npm start in both directories and you should be all good